Bad Honnef

 Bad Honnef ([baːt ˈhɔnəf]) is a spa town in Germany near Bonn in the Rhein-Sieg district, North Rhine-Westphalia.
 It is located on the border of the neighbouring state Rhineland-Palatinate.
-To the north it lies on the slopes of the Drachenfels (“Dragon's Rock”) mountain, part of the Siebengebirge.
+To the north it lies on the slopes of the Drachenfels 7*u(“Dragon's Rock”) mountain, 3part of the Siebengebirge.

 Overview

 Bad Honnef is home to a mineral spring called the Drachenquelle ("Dragon Spring") which was discovered in 1897.
 This discovery led to Honnef, as the town was called at the time, transforming from a wine-growing town to a spa town, adding the prefix Bad to its name.
-The mineral spring has been used for both drinking and bathing.
+The mineral spring has been used for both drinking and bathing, and its existence has historically been a big draw for visitors including Queen Sophie of Sweden, who visited from 1892 to 1906.

-The villages of Aegidienberg, Selhof and Rhöndorf are considered to be part of Bad Honnef.
+Bad Honnef includes several districts, such as Aegidienberg, Rhöndorf, and Lohfelderfähre, which is located near the Rhine ferry crossing to Rolandseck.
 During his term as first chancellor of the Federal Republic of Germany (then West Germany), Konrad Adenauer lived (and died) in Bad Honnef, as it was near Bonn, then the capital of the republic.
 Also, German politician and leader of the Free Democratic Party Guido Westerwelle was born in Bad Honnef.

 Since the 1980s Bad Honnef has developed into an important place for conferences in Germany.
-Because of the close proximity to the still internationally important Federal City of Bonn, many federal institutions are located in Bad Honnef.
+Because of the close proximity to the still internationally important Federal City of Bonn, a number federal institutions used to be located in Bad Honnef.
+A number of important politicians, such as Willy Brandt and Konrad Adenauer, lived in Bad Honnef while active in politics.

 The head office of the Nationalpark Siebengebirge project was also planned to be in Bad Honnef; however the project was rejected in a referendum on 27 September 2009.

 Bad Honnef has the highest purchasing power of all towns in North Rhine-Westphalia; its percentage of millionaires is also one of the highest.
+With 26.5% it has one of the highest percentage populations over 65 years old in North Rhine-Westphalia.